OrbitalEnterprises/eve-esi-client/docs/AssetsApi.md

 Get corporation assets

-Return a list of the corporation assets  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Director  --- [This route has an available update](https://esi.tech.ccp.is/diff/latest/dev/#GET-/corporations/{corporation_id}/assets/)
+Return a list of the corporation assets  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Director

 ### Example
 ```java